Normal Organizational Wrongdoing: A Critical Analysis of Theories of Misconduct in and by Organizations

 Normal Organizational Wrongdoing provides a comprehensive critical review of the theory and research on organizational wrongdoing.
 By using rich case study material, it illuminates different perspectives on wrongdoing, potential explanations of wrongdoing, and policy suggestions for the reduction of wrongdoing.

-The book won the 2013 Social Issues in Management Division of the Academy of Management’s Best Book Award
+The book won the Best Book Award from the 2013 Social Issues in Management Division of the Academy of Management.

 “Donald Palmer has developed a provocative argument about the inevitability of organizational wrongdoing.
 What we have here is a critical, inclusive, sociological analysis that takes the perspective of embedded wrongdoers…[The book] could easily be a basic text for organizational studies courses of any kind.
 Why?
 Basic positions are presented and compared.
 Ethics are not compartmentalized.
 Applications are not oversimplified.
 Readers understand more clearly why organizational participants may develop a cynical outlook.”